Secure Software Development Methodologies: A Multivocal Literature Review: Introduction

-This survey aims to investigate and summarize the security practices involved in each step of the established secure software development methodologies.
-As the target audience of these methodologies are organisations engaged in software development, a multivocal study, covering methodologies from industry, government organisations and academic research is the most appropriate method.
-In our survey, we map the security practices used in the methodologies according to the software development lifecycle (SDLC) stages, as it is customary for such methodologies~\cite{howard2006security}.
-It is intriguing that there is a plethora of methodologies focused on the same end goal, and new ones continue to emerge regularly.
+This literature review aims to investigate and summarize the security practices involved in each step of established secure software development methodologies.
+As the target audience of these methodologies is organisations engaged in software development, a multivocal study covering methodologies from industry, government organizations and academic research is most appropriate.
+In our survey, we map the security practices used in the methodologies according to the SDLC stages, as is customary for such methodologies~\cite{howard2006security}.
+It is intriguing that there is a plethora of methodologies focused on the same end goal, with new ones regularly emerging.

-While there exist several surveys~\cite{de2009secure, davis2005secure, gregoire2007secure, fonseca2013survey, williamssecure, nunez2020preventive, ramirez2020survey} investigating and comparing existing secure software development methodologies (SSDMs), to the best of our knowledge, ours is the most comprehensive one, covering 28 SSDMs from industry, government and academia that were issued in 2004-2022.
-We start by comparing the methodologies to each other based on included security practices, such as threat modeling or static security analysis.
-In line with the emerging understanding in the field that software security is not a purely technical quest, but socio-technical~\cite{pirzadeh2010human,mokhberi2021sok}, we pay special attention to auxiliary (non-technical) practices that support software security.
-At the same time, we are looking for supporting evidence that the studied SSDMs actually help to improve software security.
-For this, we study the literature on validation studies (including validation reports included with the methodologies themselves, if any).
-Finally, we identify the gaps we encountered in the literature and propose new research directions that could cover these gaps.
+While several surveys~\cite{de2009secure, davis2005secure, gregoire2007secure, fonseca2013survey, williamssecure, nunez2020preventive, ramirez2020survey} have investigated and compared existing secure software development methodologies (SSDMs), to the best of our knowledge, ours is the most comprehensive, covering 28 SSDMs from industry, government and academia that were issued between 2004 and 2022.
+We begin by comparing the methodologies to each other based on included security practices, such as threat modeling or static security analysis.
+Reflecting the emerging understanding in the field that software security is not solely a technical pursuit, but also a socio-technical one~\cite{pirzadeh2010human,mokhberi2021sok}, we pay special attention to auxiliary (non-technical) practices that support software security.
+At the same time, we examine supporting evidence that the studied SSDMs effectively enhance software security by reviewing validation studies (including validation reports with the methodologies themselves, if available).
+Finally, we identify gaps in the literature and propose new research directions that address these gaps.